tamaraverbuch/tamaraverbuch.github.io/resources/python/pandas_for_data_engineering.md

 ⬅️ [Back to Python Overview](../../README.md#-python-for-data-engineering)

 ## Example Code
-Here's an example of reading a CSV and performing a basic data manipulation:
+Reading a CSV and performing a basic data manipulation:

 ```python
 import pandas as pd